sblanck/smagexp/README.md

 The outputs are :

-* A tabular file containing the values of each probe (in row) for each sample (in column) of the experiment
+* A tabular file containing the values of probes in rows and samples in columns. of the experiment
 * A .rdata file containing a Bioconductor ExpressionSet object.
 This file is required for further differential analysis.
 * A tabular text file (.cond extension) summarizing the conditions of the experiment.